A business in Malaysia can exist in various forms, namely:

 Companies intending to participate in promoted activities or produce promoted products in areas of new and emerging technologies (“High Technology Companies”) are qualified to apply for incentives in the form of a Pioneer Status or Investment Tax Allowance under the PIA.
 Upon receiving Pioneer Status, the High Technology Companies would enjoy a 100% exemption of their statutory income for a period of five years.
 Under the Investment Tax Allowance, up to 60% of such company’s qualifying capital expenditure can be utilised to offset against 100% of its statutory income.

 Companies engaged in research and development (R&D) activities or the provision of R&D services in Malaysia can apply for similar incentives, depending on the nature and recipient of the R&D activities.
+Through the Finance Act 2020, the special deductions provided for R&D expenditure has been restricted to persons resident in Malaysia, and double deduction is only allowed if the R&D expenditure incurred outside of Malaysia is equal to or less than 30%.
 Applications for such incentives should be submitted to the Malaysian Investment Development Authority and would be subject to the approval of the Minister of International Trade and Industry.
+During the tabling of the country’s budget for 2021, the government also proposed to reintroduce the tax incentive for the commercialisation of non-resource-based R&D findings which had expired on 31 December 2017.

 Upon fulfilment of certain criteria, local and foreign companies involved in ICT related businesses can apply for Multimedia Super Corridor (MSC) Malaysia Status which entails, amongst other incentives, 70% to 100% exemption from income tax.
 From 1 January 2019 onwards, the number of promoted activities for income tax exemption has been revised to 16 activities, including big data analytics, artificial intelligence, financial technology, cybersecurity, and robotics.